Walter Evans-Wentz: Career

 For the next two months, Evans-Wentz spent morning hours before the opening of the school with Samdup working on the text.
 During this period, they worked out the origins of what was to become The Tibetan Book of the Dead.
 Evans-Wentz soon left for the Swami Satyananda's ashram, where he was practicing yoga.
 Samdup meanwhile was appointed as a lecturer at the University of Calcutta, in the same year, and died in Calcutta three years later, long before the book could be finally published.

 In 1927, The Tibetan Book of the Dead was published by Oxford University Press.
 Evans-Wentz chose the title "Book of the Dead" because it reminded him of the Egyptian Book of the Dead.
 For Westerners, the book would become a principal reference on Tibetan Buddhism.
 Evans-Wentz credited himself only as the compiler and editor of these volumes; the actual translation was performed by Tibetan Buddhists, primarily Lama Kazi Dawa-Samdup.
-Evans-Wentz's interpretations and organization of this Tibetan material is hermeneutically controversial, being influenced by preconceptions he brought to the subject from Theosophy and other metaphysical schools.
+Evans-Wentz's interpretations and organisation of this Tibetan material is hermeneutically controversial, being influenced by preconceptions he brought to the subject from Theosophy and other metaphysical schools.